Uncertainty-Aware Explanations Through Probabilistic Self-Explainable Neural Networks: Experiments

 \subsection{Setup}

-The effectiveness and capabilities of the proposed model will be assessed on the MNIST \cite{lecun1998gradientbased}, Fashion-MNIST \cite{xiao2017fashionmnist}, K-MNIST \cite{clanuwat2018deep} and SVHN \cite{netzer2011reading} datasets.
-This choice of datasets is based on the fact that they provide a clear and coherent notion of prototypes to facilitate the assessment of our results, particularly regarding explanation quality (e.g., prototype diversity) and uncertainty quantification (e.g., ambiguity).
+The effectiveness and capabilities of the proposed model will be assessed mainly on the MNIST \cite{lecun1998gradientbased}, Fashion-MNIST \cite{xiao2017fashionmnist}, Kuzushiji-MNIST (also known as K-MNIST) \cite{clanuwat2018deep} and SVHN \cite{netzer2011reading} datasets.
+This choice of datasets is based on the fact that they provide a clear and coherent notion of prototypes to facilitate the assessment of our results, particularly regarding explanation quality (e.g., prototype diversity) and uncertainty quantification (e.g., ambiguity), while offering increasing complexity in the representations (from digits to visually complex handwritten Hiragana characters).
+Additional experiments will be carried out for the EMNIST \cite{cohen2017emnist} dataset, in order to assess the scalability of our model to a larger number of classes, and the Sensorless Drive Diagnosis dataset \cite{bayer2013sensorless}, in order to illustrate the applicability of Prob-PSENN to tabular data.

-The autoencoder module of Prob-PSENN will be implemented by a CNN-based Variational AutoEncoder (VAE), which adds an additional regularization term to the overall loss function, namely, the Kullback–Leibler (KL) divergence between the learned latent distribution and a prior (Gaussian) distribution \cite{kingma2014autoencoding}.
+The autoencoder module of Prob-PSENN will be implemented by a CNN-based Variational AutoEncoder (VAE) for image datasets, which adds an additional regularization term to the overall loss function, namely, the Kullback–Leibler (KL) divergence between the learned latent distribution and a prior (Gaussian) distribution \cite{kingma2014autoencoding}.
+For tabular data, an MLP architecture will be employed for the autoencoder.
 The full implementation details are reported in Appendix~\ref{app:implementation}.
-For each prototype distribution $p_{\lambda_i}(\*r_i)$, $1\leq i \leq c$, a full covariance Gaussian distribution will be assumed, and, as in \cite{li2018deep}, the squared Euclidean distance will be used as the distance metric $\phi$ to measure the distance between the encoded input and the sampled prototypes (in the latent space).
+For each prototype distribution $p_{\lambda_i}(\*r_i)$, $1\leq i \leq c$, a full covariance Gaussian distribution will be assumed, whose parameters (mean vectors and covariance matrices) are optimized jointly with the rest of the network parameters.
+Covariance matrices are parameterized via Cholesky decomposition to ensure positive definiteness.
+As in \cite{li2018deep}, the squared Euclidean distance will be used as the distance metric $\phi$ to measure the distance between the encoded input and the sampled prototypes (in the latent space).
 The final classification layer $W$ will be set as $W=-I$, where $I$ represents the identity matrix of dimension $c$, thus ensuring that the association between the prototype $\*r_i$ and the class $y_i$, $1\leq i \leq c$, is explicit and unequivocal, further promoting transparency.
 The Adam optimization method \cite{kingma2015adam} has been used to train the networks, using a learning rate of $0.001$.
 Our code is publicly available at \url{https://github.com/vadel/Prob-PSENN}.